38. Slovenia and Croatia – 2014

-By fall, we were ready for new experiences.
-I had heard of the beauty of Slovenia and Croatia.
-I looked for a small group tour and and liked the Rick Steves Tour itinerary.
-I prefer small group trips, but decided to give his tour a try even though the group size could be as much as 26 people.
+I had heard of the beauty of Slovenia and Croatia and chose Rick Steves’ tour itinerary.
+I prefer smaller groups, but decided to give his tour a try even though the group size could be as much as 26 people.
 The size was not a problem because his tours attract people who are real travelers and conform to his rules.
 This was a great trip.

 Slovenia: